When You Leave

 - Make sure you know how and when to take all your medications;

-- Know when you have to see your surgeon post-operatively;
+- Know when you must see your surgeon post-operatively;

 - Know the hospital phone number in case you experience problems at night or at the weekends;